Splash Page- Feature

 – Use high-quality images to showcase your products and align with your brand image

 – Include a prominent CTA button that stands out from the rest of the page.
-For example: you want to give a discount to attract your target customers who are students.
+For example, you want to give a discount to attract your target customers who are students.
 Which could be

 “Shop Now” or “Get 10% Off Your First Order.”

 – Thus, you can customize your splash page in a way that aligns with your brand.
-Here, is the outlook of my splash page which I created with this amazing tool.
+Here is the outlook of my splash page, which I created with this amazing tool.

 Splash Page customization

-Also, you can customize your next funnel journey in your own way. if you want to give an order bump offer, upsell, downsell you can customize those pages accordingly.
+Also, you can customize your next funnel journey in your own way.
+If you want to give an order bump offer, upsell, downsell, you can customize those pages accordingly.

-If you want to collect leads and automate nurturing from this funnel canvas you have to integrate Mail Mint in this plugin and set triggers.
-So, you already have realized how effective and easy this splash page could be for your sales funnel.
+If you want to collect leads and automate nurturing from this funnel canvas, you have to integrate Mail Mint in this plugin and set triggers.
+So, you have already realized how effective and easy this splash page could be for your sales funnel.

-And, This is a proven way as renowned brands use this splash page for different purposes.
+And, this is a proven way as renowned brands use this splash page for different purposes.

 Some Real-life Website Splash Page Examples